BingX Review 2026

 Where BingX Falls Short

 The altcoin selection trails MEXC and Bybit for very new token access.
 If you chase presale listings and brand new meme coins, BingX is typically a few days behind.
 Futures order book depth on pairs outside the top 50 is noticeably thinner than Bybit.
-Customer support handles basic questions quickly through live chat, but I waited 18 hours for a response to a technical question about API rate limits.
+Customer support handles basic questions quickly through live chat, but users have reported waits of 12-24 hours for technical questions about API rate limits and similar complex issues.

 Brand recognition remains the biggest challenge.
-When I tell people I use BingX for copy trading, most have not heard of it.
+Most traders outside Southeast Asia and Latin America have not heard of BingX.
 That will change as the platform grows, but right now, Bitget and Bybit carry more name weight.

-BingX built the best copy trading demo mode I have used.
+BingX built one of the best copy-trading demo modes available.
 The trader transparency is excellent.
 The execution speed is competitive with Bitget.
 The 0.1%/0.1% fee structure is industry-standard.
 The grid bot works.
 The mobile app is clean.

 The protection fund size and lack of major regulatory licenses are the clear weaknesses.
 For copy trading specifically, BingX sits alongside Bitget as one of the two best platforms globally.
 If you are here for copy trading and you do not live in the US, BingX deserves serious consideration.